tothxa/wl_graphics_re-export/README.md

 I include the `.blend` models to show which version I used to render the images.
 Some of them are re-saved with minor adjustments.
 I tried to indicate that in the filenames.
-Some models have an accompanying `.info` file (plain text), where I put some notes and reminders on what settings I used for rendering, or what I had to tweak.
+Some models have an accompanying `.info` file (plain text), where I put some notes and reminders on what non-default settings I used for rendering, or what I had to tweak.

 ## Background information